-DISEASE SYMPTOMS INCUBATION PERIOD USUAL SCHOOL ACTION AND COMMENTS ON COMMUNICABILITY SOURCE OF INFECTION AND MODE OF TRANSMISSION Mononucleosis Fever, sore throat, swollen lymph glands (neck) Probably 2-6 weeks Restrict only according to doctor orders.
+DISEASE SYMPTOMS INCUBATION PERIOD USUAL SCHOOL ACTION AND COMMENTS ON SOURCE OF INFECTION AND MODE OF TRANSMISSION COMMUNICABILITY Mononucleosis Fever, sore throat, swollen lymph glands (neck) Probably 2-6 weeks Restrict only according to doctor orders.
 Period of communicability unknown.
 Virus spread by saliva, kissing, sharing drinking glasses.
-Lice (Pediculosis) Infestation of the head hair or other hairy parts of the body or clothing with lice or nits.
+T I C C .1 X7 : 11 4 E 1 1 .71" 1 T Lice (Pediculosis) Infestation of the head hair or other hairy parts of the body or clothing with lice or nits.
 Scratching causes reddened rash-like area.
 Nits are tiny white eggs, stuck to hair usually close to scalp and neckline and/or behind ears.
-Variable, eggs hatch in one week Exclude until live louse are adequately treated.
+Exclude until live louse are adequately treated.
 Nurse to check head when return to school.
 Advise exam of household contacts for nits and lice.
 When appropriate, school may exclude until all nits are removed.
 Louse transmitted primarily by direct contact with infested person.
 Lice can also be transmitted through combs, brushes, bedding, wearing apparel and upholstered furniture.
 Thorough cleaning and washing of clothing and bedding required to rid household of lice.
 Pink Eye (Conjunctivitis) Redness of conjunctiva.
 May or may not have purulent discharge.
 Eye irritation.
 24-72 hours Refer for medical diagnosis and treatment of purulent drainage.
 Communicability depends on agent.
 May remain in school unless purulent drainage.
 Most are viral in etiology; some bacterial.
 May be spread through hand-eye contact.
 Redness of eye may also be results of allergic reaction.
 Ringworm Body (Tinea Corporis) Ring-shaped or irregular lesion with elevated vesicular or scaly borders.
 May show central clearing.
 May become inflamed and crusted.
-1-3 weeks Communicable as long as fungi can be recovered.
-Treated with over the counter antifungal ointment.
+1-3 weeks Communicable as long as fungican be recovered.
+Treated with over the counterantifungal ointment.
 Contact with human or animal infected with the fungus or its spores and by contact with contaminated articles.
 Scabies Itching, scratch marks or burrow marks.
 Common sites are thighs, beltline, wrists, elbow, webs of fingers.
-Scratching may cause secondary Days to weeks Exclude from school until adequately treated.
+Scratching may cause secondary infections or rash.
+Days to weeks Exclude from school until adequately treated.
 Communicable until treated.
 Family should be examined.
-Mite is transferred by direct contact with an infected person and to a limited extent, undergarments or soiled sheets freshly contaminated by an infected person. infections or rash.
-1-3 days If positive for strep, exclude from school until 24 hours after antibiotic treatment is started and until clinically well.
-Communicable until 24 hours after treatment is started.
-Exclude until fever is less than 100 degrees for 24 hours.
+Mite is transferred by direct contact with an infected person and to a limited extent, undergarments or soiled sheets freshly contaminated by an infected person.
+Strep Throat, Scarlet Fever, Scarlatina Fever, sore throat, headache, nausea, vomiting.
+(If associated with rash it is called Scarlet Fever/Scarlatina) 1-3 days 1.
+If positive for strep, exclude from school until 24 hours after antibiotic treatment is started and until clinically well.
+2. Communicable until 24 hours after treatment is started.
+3. Exclude until fever is less than 100 degrees for 24 hours.
 Bacteria spread directly from nose or throat discharges of infected persons.

-DISEASE SYMPTOMS INCUBATION PERIOD USUAL SCHOOL ACTION AND COMMENTS ON COMMUNICABILITY SOURCE OF INFECTION AND MODE OF TRANSMISSION Fifth Disease Characteristic rash "slapped cheek" redness of cheeks.
+COMMON CONCERNS IN SCHOO L-AGE CHILDREN, cont'd DISEASE SYMPTOMS INCUBATION PERIOD USUAL SCHOOL ACTION AND COMMENTS ON COMMUNICABILITY SOURCE OF INFECTION AND MODE OF TRANSMISSION Fifth Disease Characteristic rash "slapped cheek" redness of cheeks.
 Rash often later found on arms, upper body, legs.
 Very fine lacy appearance.
-Sometimes fever or sore throat. are ruled out, there is no need to exclude.
+Sometimes fever or sore throat.
+4-21 days exclude.
 2. Treat fever and sore throat with Most contagious before onset of rash.
 Spread from nose and throat discharge.
 Thoroughly wash hands with soap and warm running water.
 Dispose of soiled tissues.
-Hand, Foot and Mouth Disease Lesions (blisters) in mouth, on palms of hand, soles of feet with low grade fever. normal for 24 hours.
-Lesions Spread via oral-fecal route.
+Hand, Foot and Mouth Disease Lesions (blisters) in mouth, on palms of hand, soles of feet with low grade fever.
+3-5 days Exclude from school till fever is normal for 24 hours.
+Lesions may still be present Use non-aspirin products to treat fever.
+Spread via oral-fecal route.
 Good hand washing.
 Cover nose and mouth when coughing and sneezing.

-Updated 06.14.2021
+Updated 06.2022